IBM-Cloud/docs/admin/index.md

 `cf plugins`
 {: codeblock}

-For additional help for a command, use the `-help` option.
+For more help for a command, use the `-help` option.

 For more information about how to work with the {{site.data.keyword.Bluemix_notm}} Admin CLI plug-in, see [{{site.data.keyword.Bluemix_notm}} admin](../cli/plugins/bluemix_admin/index.html).